skorski/Writing/Tutorials/GitBasics-pt1.md

 ## What is Git and why should you use it?

 Quite simply, git is distributed version control.
-It allows files to be stored, organized,  versioned, and shared using a well defined framework.
+It allows files to be stored, organized,  versioned, and shared using a well-defined framework.
 When used effectively, the system will free folders of messy and inconsistent version names and will provide context to all changes that have been made.
 It has the most utility with flat files (essentially anything you could edit with a text editor), but can also be used with binary files such as powerpoint, word, excel, or pdf.

 Each git repository is a complete copy of all changes that have every been made to the code that is within the repository.
 This means that when you copy a repository from github or from a friend, you have the complete history of the project at your fingertips without needing a network connection.
-This may sound like it would take a substantial amount of space but git uses snapshots to keep sizes small.
+This may sound like it would take a substantial amount of space, but git uses snapshots to keep sizes small.

 Git manages changes through what are called commits and branches.
 The commits represent a state of the files that should be saved for future reference.
 The branches represent different directions the work may take.